Riparian Buffer Project

 Camilla Williams Park after buffer planting

-The Riparian Buffer catalog gives property owners a step by step guide to planting riparian buffer.
-The Guide highlights buffer types, native vegetation and tips for protecting the water quality in our region.
+The Riparian Buffer Guide gives property owners a step by step guide to planting riparian buffer.
+The Guide highlights buffer types and tips for protecting the water quality in our region.